 There are several ways that staff are able to communicate through posted messages with students and/or parents through ManageBac.

-Class Messages gives the ability to either issue emails to Students and/or Parents, providing flexibility for the relevant age group or topic.
+Class Discussions gives the ability to either issue emails to Students and/or Parents, providing flexibility for the relevant age group or topic.

-To add a message, navigate to your Class > Messages > Post New Message.
+To add a discussion, navigate to your Class > Discussions > Create Discussion.

-From here, add in a Topic, select a Category along with your message.
-At the bottom, you have several preferences
+From here, you can add in a Topic, select a Category along with your message.
+At the bottom, you have additional options

 - Notify members via Email: Selecting this option will send an email notification to all students and teachers in the Class.

 - Notify parents via Email: Selecting this option will send an email notification to parents of students in the Class